mweststrate/react-amsterdam-2017-slides/src/031_tracking.md

 # Some background:

 * Most JavaScript concepts are immutable
-* Exception: Collections (object, array) and variables
+* .appear[Exception: Collections (object, array) and variables]
-* Need to box primitives to be able to "modify" primitive variables, or to "pass by reference"
+* .appear[So, only objects, arrays and variables can hold state!]
-* So, only objects, arrays and variables can hold state!
+* .appear[Need to box primitives to be able to "modify" primitive variables, or "pass by reference"]

 ---